CodeYourFuture/syllabus-archive/html-css/lesson3.md

 ### Optional homework

 3. Use SASS in your `css-skin` project instead of normal CSS.
-Suggestion: alongside `style.css`, create a file called `style.scss`.
-You will use SASS to transform (compile) your SCSS file into a CSS file.
+Suggestion: alongside `skin.css`, create a file called `skin.scss`.
+You will use SASS to transform (compile) your SCSS file into a CSS file caled `skin.min.scss`.
 [How to compile SASS with VS Code >](https://code-your-future.github.io/syllabus-london/html-css/compile-scss-instructions)

 4. Make your `css-skin` project available under `yourname.github.io/css-skin`, as so you can access `style.css` via `yourname.github.io/css-skin/skin.css`.
     - Go back to a website that you have made for CodeYourFuture (either for homework or the one that you built when applying).